Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-11.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 2610c706560c16ddf1b2ab51f6f0087cfa80ddd5be0d33c193103666b532e8c9
+hash: f960eaa9c1096c06c0f772fdeb394d24d8db6d9a8c4eaa2d1896b596effd4820
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Среднее professional образование`.
+In the framework of the practical part of the course you will have developed end-to-end example: application «vocational Secondary education».

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.